jackmott/LinqFaster/README.md

 # Please Contribute
 This is a work in progress, PRs would be appreciated.
 Lots of easy grunt work to do here to cover all the Linq extension methods.
 Feel free to contact me I can give guidance if you are not sure what to do or how to use github / git.
+We need tests and I would love input on performance tweaks.

 # Features